sensu/sensu-docs/content/sensu-go/5.0/installation/install-sensu.md

 ### Next steps

-Now that you've installed the sensuctl:
+Now that you've installed sensuctl:

 - [See the sensuctl quick reference][4]
 - [Create a monitoring event pipeline][10]